 For the glaze:

-- Add half to the powdered sugar in a small bowl and mix to combine.
-Keep adding strawberry puree until it's thick but pourable.
+- Mix 1 cup powdered sugar in a small bowl with half of the strawberry mixture.
+Keep adding strawberry puree until the glaze is thick but pourable.

 - Drizzle on the cold scones and let dry before serving.